What is Referential Integrity? Definition and Examples

 - Many-to-many bridge tables.
 A

 posts_tagsrow holds two foreign keys, one topostsand one totags.
 Both must resolve.
 The producer has to insert both parents before any bridge row, and the bridge row is the canonical place where insert-order bugs surface in tests. - Self-referential foreign keys.
-An
+A self-referential foreign key is one where the parent and the child are the same table — for example,

 CASCADE.
 If you mark rows deleted by setting adeleted_attimestamp instead of issuingDELETE,ON DELETE CASCADEnever fires.
 Children remain pointing at "deleted" parents.
 That's a separate design choice worth being explicit about; it isn't a referential-integrity failure, but it interacts with how you reason about orphans. - Deferrable constraints.
 Postgres lets you mark a foreign-key constraint